helpyio/helpy/README.md

 -------

 - Improve test coverage.
-- Handle attachments in tickets, images in knowledgebase
+- Support attachments in tickets, images in knowledgebase
 - Insert link to KB articles into reply in admin
 - Continue to clean up and remove cruft (this is based on an old rails 2 project)
 - Bring back labels (tag) functionality for discussions.
 This is partially there now, but is not in the UI yet.